 Updated January 7, 2020

-Farmed animal sanctuaries come in many shapes, sizes, and species mixes, but there are many common threads that link them together.
+A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries come in many shapes, sizes, and species mixes, but there are many common threads that link them together.
 One of the most critical elements that defines a farmed animal sanctuary versus a petting zoo or a farm is that sanctuaries do not, and should not breed animals or allow their residents to become pregnant or reproduce accidentally.
 Many well-meaning visitors may be excited or even expect to eventually meet newborn residents upon learning about your organization, without having considered the reasoning behind a “no-breeding” philosophy.

 The Overwhelming Need For Sanctuary